KHUZEMAH/SRP-MFaisal/wp-content/plugins/woorewards/readme.txt

 You will get a lightweight, feature rich and functional plugin without all the usual disturbance.

 == The Premium version offers a lot more features ==
-* **Give points for more than 20 actions** including purchases, sponsorship, registration, birthday, referrals, product review ...
+* **Give points for more than 20 actions** including purchases, registration, birthday, referrals, product review, recurrent visits ...
 * Choose between **more than 10 rewards** including cart discounts, woocommerce coupons, free products, free shipping, user roles ...
 * Create multiple loyalty programs working together or apart
 * Create advanced leveling and membership systems